Vyspace169/ACTS-Stress/README.md

 MQTT is used as communication protocol to exchange data between the sensor module (this project) and the server.

 ![project connection image](readme-content/english-db-structure.jpg)

+The server consists of three parts: the database, an online environment and a MQTT bus Broker.
+In the database there are three tables, these are displayed in the cloud.
+The tables are named results, goals and users.
+In the light blue blocks connected to the tables, the data inside the tables is described.

+The MQTT broker runs in Amazon Web Services (AWS).
+The broker provides the sensor module to get the data online available with a MQTT HTPPS/socket connection.
+The security is important so it uses an embedded certificate to connect.
+On top of that there is also a difference between the users and the sensor modules by the usage of keys.
+The broker uses a lambda function written in Python to include the incoming data in the database.
+The build in lambda system in AWS and Python code that uses a MySQL connector module to add data, are used for this action.

+On the broker it’s automatically checked if a user already has a goal for the concerning day.
+If this is not the case the Python code that is running on the server takes by means of a query the average of the past 7 days.
+This value then gets increased with a set percentage increase that can be picked per patient.

 ### Server setup
 Note that for every aws service the eu-central Frankfurt server is used.
 #### aws IoT